metantonio/ai-data-driven/Readme.md

 ### Easy configuration with LLM providers (using release version)

+The release version includes a settings page where you can configure the LLM provider, API URL, model, database URL, and API key.

+Also, don't forget to shutdown the application to abort the background process.
 <img src="./Settings.jpeg" alt="QLX AI Powered ML System Settings">

 ## Prerequisites for development